 Technical Analysis: A Primer

 Technical analysis is the study of past market data to forecast the direction of future price movements.
 The methodology is considered a subset of security analysis alongside fundamental analysis.
-Here we look at how to use technical analysis in day trading.
+Importantly, technical analysis can be applied to a range of strategies and markets including day trading forex, crypto, oil and other commodities.
+It is suitable for all experience levels from beginners to professionals.
+In this tutorial, we look at how to use technical analysis in day trading.

-Macro-level fundamental analysis entails the study or forecasting of economic growth, inflation, credit cycles, interest rate trends, capital flows between countries, labor and resource utilization and their cyclicality, demographic trends, central bank and political policies and behavior, geopolitical matters, consumer and business trends, and “soft” data (e.g., sentiment or confidence surveys).
+Macro-level fundamental analysis entails the study or forecasting of economic growth, inflation, credit cycles, interest rate trends, capital flows between countries, labor and resource utilization and their cyclicality.
+It also includes demographic trends, central bank and political policies and behavior, geopolitical matters, consumer and business trends, and “soft” data (e.g. sentiment or confidence surveys).

 Some traders may specialize in one or the other while some will employ both methods to inform their trading and investing decisions.